 Secure Your Registration

-To become a business broker you must hold a real estate licence.
+To become a business broker in Australia you must hold a real estate licence.
 Study a registration course with the REIQ to become a licenced business broker, real estate agent, property manager, buyers agent and more.

 Get Experience Under Your Belt